 While such a payment plan may put a pinch on your finances for years to come, paying a little every week or every month is a lot better than having a creditor step in and legally take money straight from your bank account.

-And as long as you are living up to your end of the bargain and making those regular payments, the creditor or collections agency cannot pursue further action against you.
+One important note about payment plans, once they're agreed upon by all parties involved, as long as you are living up to your end of the bargain (by making those regular payments) the creditor or collections agency cannot pursue further action against you.
+That means no case escalation, no legal action, no aggressive tactics.
 That's important to know because it effectively keeps the money you were awarded in your personal injury settlement safe.

 There are several exceptions to these guidelines, and the biggest frustration that most people run into is that government agencies (like the IRS and state agencies) are not subject to the same legal requirements as regular creditors.
 Often there is no deadline by which they must file a claim against the debt you owe, and they have access to a much more aggressive reclamation process.